omarXzain/programming-installation-guide/README.md

 - Please note this is the original version of the guide.

-- Before starting the steps, you need to configure your machine and install some required settings to make your enviroment ready.
+- Before starting the steps, you need to configure your machine and install some required settings to make your environment ready.

 - Please make sure to read the steps line by line to prevent such problems

-- This installation guide should take less than 45 minutes depending on your internet speed and your machine specification
+- This installation guide should take less than 45 minutes depending on your internet speed and your machine's specification

 - You do not need to understand what any process is doing.